jirkapok/Presentations/TestableCalculator/readme.md

 ### 3. Replace the Console user interface by another one

-1. Extract the console interaction to separate methods
+1. Extract the console interaction to separate methods (extract method refactoring)
+2. Extract the UI methods to separate class (exctract class refactoring)